 Ken Goldstein advises start-ups and established corporations in technology, entertainment, media, and e-commerce.
 He currently serves as board chair at ThriftBooks Global, the worldwide market leader in online sales of used books.
 He also serves as board chair and is a frequent contributor at The Good Men Project, an expansive digital content site offering perspectives on social issues in the 21st century.
 He publishes the business blog CorporateIntel and speaks frequently on the topics of innovation and creativity.
 His first book, This Is Rage: A Novel of Silicon Valley and Other Madness, was published by The Story Plant in 2013.
 It was a Barnes and Noble Online bestseller, and a stage adaptation is in development.
 His second book, Endless Encores: Repeating Success Through People, Products, and Profits, was published by The Story Plant in 2015.
-His third book, From Nothing: A Novel of Technology, Bar Music, and Redemption, will be published by The Story Plant in 2018.
+His third book, From Nothing: A Novel of Technology, Bar Music, and Redemption, was published by The Story Plant in 2018.

 Ken served as Chief Executive Officer and Chairman of the Board of SHOP.COM, an integrated marketplace developing creative new experiences for online consumer commerce through the convenience of OneCart®, its patented universal shopping cart.
 SHOP.COM was acquired by Market America, where Ken became a strategic advisor to the company’s founders and senior management.
 He previously served as executive vice president and managing director of Disney Online, the business unit of the Walt Disney Internet Group that produced the leading entertainment web destination for kids and families.
 Key achievements at Disney developed by his teams included launch of the first massively multiplayer online game for kids, Toontown, as well as FamilyFun.com, Movies.com, and the broadband service Disney Connection.